 - Justice-involved: Individuals involved with the juvenile or adult judicial system in ways that result in criminal records.

-- Third Culture Kids: U.S. citizens who spent a significant portion of their adolescent development years in another country.
+- Third Culture Individuals: U.S. citizens who spent a significant portion of their adolescent development years in another country.

-- Survivors of sexual violence: Individuals who were victims of rape, sexual assault, sex trafficking, and related crimes, whether or not formally reported.
+- Survivors of sexual violence: Individuals who were victims of rape, sexual assault, sex trafficking, and related crimes, whether or not formally reported or have sexual violence as part of their origin story.

 Research is currently ongoing at state and national levels.